fleetdm/fleet/handbook/company/README.md

 - 🫧 [Demand](https://fleetdm.com/handbook/demand): The Demand department is directly responsible for growing awareness of Fleet and nurturing the community through participation in events, conversations, and other programs.
 - 🚀 [Engineering](https://fleetdm.com/handbook/engineering): The Engineering department at Fleet is directly responsible for writing and maintaining the code for Fleet's core product.
 - 🦢 [Product Design](https://fleetdm.com/handbook/product): The Product Design department is directly responsible for defining and prioritizing the changes made to the core product.
-- 🐈‍⬛ [CEO](https://fleetdm.com/handbook/ceo): The CEO is ultimately responsible for the success or failure of the company, as well as being the DRI for [mulitple aspects of the business](https://fleetdm.com/handbook/ceo#responsibilities).
-The "🦿 CEO Support team" is directly responsible for the framework behind Fleet's remote work culture including handbook structure and content design, key spreadsheets and project management processes.
+- 🌐 [Digital Experience](https://fleetdm.com/handbook/digital-experience): The Digital Experience department is directly responsible for the framework behind Fleet's remote work culture including fleetdm.com, handbook structure and content design, internal automations and intergrations, key spreadsheets, and project management processes.

 ## Advisors
 While most improvements at Fleet are driven by informal conversations with customers and open-source contributors, the company also has a few dozen advisors and investors, including